varajan/CashFlow/README.md

 ### Smoke E2E Tests

 * Built with **NUnit** and  **WTelegramClient**
-* Ensure basic bot responsiveness in a real Telegram environment on Linux, Windows
+* Ensure basic bot responsiveness in a real Telegram environment on Linux, Windows and MacOS

 ---